Sílvio Escobar: TIRA-Persikabo

 In January 2020, Escobar signed a one-year contract with Indonesian Liga 1 club TIRA-Persikabo.
 He made his debut on 2 March 2020 in a match against Arema.
 On 15 March 2020, Escobar scored his first goal for TIRA-Persikabo against Persita Tangerang in the 83rd minute at the Pakansari Stadium, Bogor.

 PSMS Medan (loan)

 He was signed for PSMS Medan to play in the Liga 2 in the 2020 season, on loan from TIRA-Persikabo.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Madura United

 In 2021, Escobar signed a contract with Indonesian Liga 1 club Madura United.
 He made his league debut on 3 September 2021 in a match against Persikabo 1973 at the Indomilk Arena, Tangerang.

+Personal life

+Escobar converted to Islam in 2015.
+He is married to an Indonesian woman.
+He became a citizen of Indonesia through naturalization in 2018.